-Signs of black mold in the home — what to look for
+Signs of black mold in the home — what should you look for?

 Black mold is one of the biggest fears for any homeowner or renter.
 Many times, toxic black mold (also known as Stachybotrys chartarum) can hide in places that are unseen for months or years, releasing spores that affect air quality and the health of those living there.